bigdatalab/movingdata/README.md

 Similarly, the command `python script/copy_security_groups.py` can be used to copy all security groups to all AWS regions.

 ### PlanetLab
+The PlanetLab setup files live in `eg/planetlab`.

+The file `nodes.txt` contains a list of PlanetLab nodes where the test web service workflows can be executed.

 ### PlanetLab setup